pete3n/make-nix/README.md

 At work, the hours would drag on as I suffered on Nixless machines.
 Just the thought of going eight hours without re-writing a configuration file into a declarative module with type-checking made me break into a cold sweat.
 I needed to find a way to feed my addiction.
-But there are so many systems out there without Nix installed, how could I get my fix?
-How could I experience that un-paralleled high that only comes from gloriously reproducible software?
+But there are so many systems out there without Nix, how could I get my fix?
+How could I continue to experience the un-paralleled high that only comes from gloriously reproducible software?

-That pursuit may never end, but for now it has take the form of Make-nix, a <div style="display: flex; align-items: center; padding: 8px 12px; border-radius: 8px; font-size: 1.6em;">
+That pursuit may never end, but for now it has take the form of Make-nix.

+Make-nix is a <div style="display: flex; align-items: center; padding: 8px 12px; border-radius: 8px; font-size: 1.6em;">
     <span>
         <img src="assets/gnu-invert.png" alt="GNU" width="25" style="vertical-align: middle; margin: 0 0px;">
       make controlled